aws/lex-helper/docs/migration/breaking-changes.md

 ---

 *This page is part of the comprehensive lex-helper documentation.
-[Community →](../community/contributing.md)*
+[Contributing →](../CONTRIBUTING.md)*